PelionIoT/mbl-core/firmware-management/mbl-app-manager/README.md

 # mbl-app-manager - Mbed Linux OS user application manager

-`mbl-app-manager` is an application that manages the installation and removal user applications from an ipk on Mbed Linux OS.
+`mbl-app-manager` is an application that manages the installation and removal of user applications on Mbed Linux OS.

 It expects open package management (OPKG) packages known as `.ipk`s.